bitrise-io/devcenter/docs/faq/android-x86-emulator.md

 If you know about any solution, [please contact us](https://www.bitrise.io/contact)!

-For now, the best workaround seems to be [Oracle's Ravello](https://www.ravellosystems.com/).
+For now, the best workaround seems to be [Oracle's Ravello](https://www.ravellosystems.com/) if you need a full emulator (with UI), or [robolectric](http://robolectric.org/) for unit tests.

 If you know about any other, [feel free to contact us](https://www.bitrise.io/contact)!